Anirudh-23090/RookieDB/README.md

 In this document, we explain
 - how to setup a local development environment
 - how to run tests using IntelliJ
-- how to submit your code to turn in assignments
 - the general architecture of the released code

 ## Setting up your local development environment